Best Restaurant Business Loans in January 2025

 +

-iBusiness Funding is an online lender offering quick restaurant financing for well-established companies that have been in operation for at least two years with a solid credit score.
-A dedicated account manager is ready to help you find the right funding solution for your needs, with options such as business term loans, lines of credit and SBA loans.iBusiness Funding may require collateral, a lien on your business assets and a personal guarantee.
-The full range of interest rates are not disclosed in advance.
+iBusiness Funding is an online lender offering financing for well-established companies that have been in operation for at least two years with a solid credit score.
+The company offers dedicated account managers to help you find the right funding solution for your business.

 What are restaurant business loans?

-The eligibility requirements vary based on the lender and loan type typically include a minimum time in business, monthly or annual revenue stipulations and a credit check.
+The eligibility requirements vary based on the lender and loan type, but typically include minimum time in business, monthly or annual revenue and credit score requirements.

-Startups might find it challenging to secure small business loans for restaurants, although alternative lenders and crowdfunding could help get your restaurant up and running.
+Startups might find it challenging to secure small business loans for restaurants, though alternative lenders and crowdfunding could help you get your restaurant up and running.

 What are restaurant business loans used for?